syncfusion/ej2-react-docs/src/maps/maps/print.md

 {% endtab %}

->Note: The exporting of the map as base64 string is not supported in the PDF export.
+> Note: The exporting of the Maps as base64 string is not supported for the PDF export.

-### Export the tile maps
+### Export the tile Maps

-The rendered map with providers such as OSM, Bing and Google static maps can be exported using the [`export`](../api/maps/#export) method.
+The rendered Maps with providers such as OSM, Bing and Google static Maps can be exported using the [`export`](../api/maps/#export) method.
 It supports the following export formats.

 * JPEG
 * PNG